-At Performance Medicine, we are a collective of experts and experienced performance medical practitioners and we create a uniquely accepting space for all performers of all abilities to rejuvenate and re-energise their greatness.
+We are a collective of experts and experienced physiotherapists and performance medical practitioners.
+Our team create a uniquely accepting space for all performers of all abilities to rejuvenate and re-energise their greatness.

-We treat dance injuries as we do all things, with customized tailored recovery program that provides you with a safe and supportive environment to recover.
+We treat dance injuries as we do all things, with customised tailored recovery programs that provide you with a safe and supportive environment to recover.
+Get your recovery under way and come see us today.

-Anterior hip impingement is pain or discomfort at the front of the hip and is most commonly in response to muscle imbalances around the hip and the subsequent irritation of the synovial tissues of the hip joint capsule.
+Anterior hip impingement is pain or discomfort at the front of the hip.
+It is commonly in response to muscle imbalances around the hip and the subsequent irritation of the synovial tissues of the hip joint capsule.

 Dancers have a higher risk of developing this condition, as they are required to use large ranges of hip movement and have high loads of training.

-Signs and symptoms of anterior hip impingement may include, a pinching sensation at the front of the hip and sometimes clicking may be present prior to your hip hurting.
+Signs and symptoms of anterior hip impingement may include, a pinching sensation at the front of the hip and sometimes clicking may be present prior to the hip hurting.

-Physiotherapy management involves decreasing hip pain to restore hip range via soft tissue and joint techniques followed by specific strengthening of the deep hip rotators, lower glutes, adductor muscles and improving lumbopelvic control.
+Physiotherapy management involves decreasing hip pain to restore hip range via soft tissue and joint techniques.
+This is followed by specific strengthening of the deep hip rotators, lower glutes, adductor muscles and improving lumbopelvic control.

 You may have posterior ankle impingement if you are experiencing pain, discomfort or puffiness at the back and sides of your ankle.
 You might experience this when you point, plie, rise or jump and this pain may be increasing.

-Posterior ankle impingement is generally caused by irritation of the structures in your ankles (fat pads and bursae) and, in some cases, it may be associated with FHL (flexor Hallucis Longus) tenosynovitis.
+Posterior ankle impingement is generally caused by irritation of the structures in your ankles (fat pads and bursae).
+In some cases, it may be associated with FHL (flexor Hallucis Longus) tenosynovitis.
 You may find that rest does help but it returns again when you start to rise or releve.

 If you are experiencing FHL tenosynovitis, you may experience pain anywhere along the FHL tendon, weakness in pointing/jumping/pointe work; a reduced range of pointe and pinching at the back of the ankle.